sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 470/PHIL 470.md

 > “A man resolves in accordance with his desire, acts in accordance with his resolve, and turns out to be in accordance with his action."

 Acts come from *desire*
+What you are is what you do, including your *mental actions*; mind acts before body

+→ Buddha rejects caste s